cesarl94/GamingWestJueguito/README.md

 ![Run Install](docs/images/bunnybox.png)
-### Killabunnies' framework for make HTML5 videogames.
-The project is a boilerplate for make games using PixiJS.
+### Killabunnies' framework for make HTML5 videogames using PixiJS.

+This project is a boilerplate.
 The language used is TypeScript, and we recommend use Visual Studio Code for edit the code.
 Is necessary have installed NodeJS and NPM for install the dependencies.

 ## How to install